2nd-year coach says Hawkeyes remain hungry during spring ball

 Nebraska at Iowa Friday, Nov.
 23, 2012

-LeVar Woods, a three-year football letterman at the University of Iowa and a veteran of seven seasons in the National Football League, was named linebackers coach in February.
+LeVar Woods, a three-year football letterman at the University of Iowa and a veteran of seven seasons in the National Football League, is in his second season as Iowa's linebackers coach.
 Woods previously served as an administrative assistant with the Iowa program since September, 2008.

 Woods served as Iowa's defensive line coach in the 2011 Insight Bowl.
 Despite the loss to 14th-ranked Oklahoma, the Hawkeye defense held the Sooners to a season-low 275 yards total offense and just 114 net rushing yards.
 Iowa linemen recorded four tackles for loss and two sacks and an interception.